-2.1.4.
-AES Audio Connections (X1200 Series)
+2.1.3.
+AES Audio Connections

-There are two 68 pin connectors used to connect the AES Audio Breakout panels to the Router using the cables provided.
-The X1202ABO or X1201ABO are used for unbalanced AES signals and the X1202ABOB or X1201ABOB are used for balanced AES signals.
-Each Audio Breakout Panels have two identical sections consisting of 12 AES inputs and 2 outputs.
+There are two 68 pin connectors used to connect the AES Audio Breakout panels (X1202ABO or X1201ABO) to the Router.
+These panels are connected using the cables provided.
+Each Audio Breakout Panel has two identical sections consisting of 12 AES inputs and 2 outputs.
 Earlier versions of the router may not have either or both audio connectors installed.
-See sections 2.1.4.1 to 2.1.4.3 for information about connecting the audio for the version of the router that you have.
+See sections 2.1.3.1 to 2.1.3.3 for information about connecting the audio for the version of the router that you have.